JayalalKJ/skin_microbiota/README.md

 ## Project overview

 The scripts in this repository were used to process and analyse 16S rRNA gene V3–V4 amplicon sequencing data generated from salmon skin microbiota samples.
-The workflow includes sequence quality control, contig assembly, filtering, chimera removal, taxonomic classification, OTU/ASV-based community analysis, and downstream microbial ecology statistics and visualisation.
+The workflow includes sequence quality control, contig assembly, filtering, chimera removal, taxonomic classification, OTU based community analysis, and downstream microbial ecology statistics and visualisation(phyloseq https://joey711.github.io/phyloseq/ AND microeco https://chiliubio.github.io/microeco_tutorial/).

 The bioinformatics processing was based on the **mothur MiSeq SOP** workflow, adapted for the dataset used in this study.
 The mothur MiSeq SOP is described in: